neslib/Neslib.Sdl3/C/README.md

   * Set CMAKE_OSX_DEPLOYMENT_TARGET to 12.0 (add if needed)
 * Press Configure again.
 * The rest is similar to building SDL above, including adding the "-fno-objc-msgsend-selector-stubs" flag, but no need to set the  "SDL_HIDAPI_DISABLED=1" define.

+### SDL_ttf

+Use macOS instructions, but use "Sdl3TtfIOS.sh" instead of "Sdl3TtfMacOS.sh".

 ## Android